quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Measuring and Reporting Host Delay {#host-delay}

-An endpoint measures the intentional delay between when a packet is received and when the corresponding acknowledgment is sent.
-The endpoint encodes this host delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see Section 19.3 of {{QUIC-TRANSPORT}}).
+An endpoint measures the intentional delay between when a ACK-eliciting packet is received and the corresponding acknowledgment is sent.
+The endpoint encodes this delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see Section 19.3 of {{QUIC-TRANSPORT}}).
 This allows the receiver of the ACK to adjust for any intentional delays, which is important for delayed acknowledgements, when estimating the path RTT.
 A packet might be held in the